Roy Jones Jr.: Undisputed light heavyweight champion

 In 2001, Jones released Round One: The Album, a rap CD.
 That year he retained the title against Derrick Harmon by a knockout in ten and against future world champion Julio César González of Mexico by a 12-round unanimous decision before a crowd of 20,409.
-The three judges scored it (119-106, 118-107, 119-106) all for Jones.
+The three judges scored it (119–106, 118–107, 119–106) all for Jones.
 Jones knocked Gonzalez down in rounds one, five and twelve and earned a $1.5 million purse.
 Jones landed 192 of 375 punches (51%) whilst Gonzalez connected on a very low 91 of 609 (15%).
+Jones was awarded the World Boxing Federation's light heavyweight title on in November 2001.

 In 2002, Jones retained his title by knocking out Australian boxer Glen Kelly in seven rounds.
 Jones put both hands behind his back.
 As Kelly moved in behind a jab, Jones went over the jab with a right to the head.
 Kelly went down and was counted out.
 Jones landed 124 of 249 punches (50%) and Kelly connected on 42 of 171 (25%).
 Before this bout, Jones was awarded The Ring Championship belt.

-Jones then defeated future world champion, WBC #1 Clinton Woods by technical knockout before a crowd of 16,229.
+Jones then defeated future world champion, WBC No. 1 Clinton Woods by technical knockout before a crowd of 16,229.
 He performed a song from his CD during his ring entrance.
 The bout was stopped in round 6 after Woods' corner threw in the towel.
 Jones landed 140 of 300 punches (47%) and Woods connected on 39 of 166 (23%).

 Heavyweight champion

 Jones vs. Ruiz

 On March 1, 2003, at the Thomas & Mack Center in Las Vegas, Jones defeated John Ruiz, the man who defeated an aging Evander Holyfield, for the WBA Heavyweight title in front of 15,300 fans.
 Jones officially weighed in at 193 lb and Ruiz at 226 lb.
 Jones became the first former middleweight title holder to win a Heavyweight title in 106 years.
 Jones also became the first fighter to start his career as a light middleweight and win a heavyweight title, and the second reigning light heavyweight champion after Michael Spinks in 1985 to move up in weight and claim a major heavyweight championship in his first fight in the division.
 Jones was guaranteed $10 million against 60% of the profits.
 Ruiz had no guarantee.
 He received 40% of the profits, which he had to share with promoter Don King.
-Jones won on all three scorecards (116-112, 118-110 & 117-111).
-According to Mark Taffet, HBO's Senior Vice-President of Sports Operations and Pay-Per-View, the fight generated 602,000 pay-per-view buys.
+Jones won on all three scorecards (116–112, 118–110 & 117–111).
+According to Mark Taffet, HBO's senior vice president of sports operations and pay-per-view, the fight generated 602,000 pay-per-view buys.